-The Group's fixed rate borrowings are exposed to a risk of change in their fair value due to changes in interest rates.
+The Group's investments in fixed rate debt securities and its fixed rate borrowings are exposed to a risk of change in their fair value due to changes in interest rates.
 The Group's variable rate borrowings are exposed to a risk of change in cash flows due to changes in interest rates.
 Investments in equity securities and short term receivables and payables are not significantly exposed to interest rate risk.